JuhaniUri/commands-cheatsheet/Oracle/policies/README.md

 ### LIVE:
 Some 4 letter synonym for application.

-Example: APP
+- APP

 ### TEST and DEV: [ENV]+[SID]

 As example:
-TESTAPP
+- TESTAPP
-DEVAPP
+- DEVAPP

 Or you could even simplfy this with general rule: [ENV]+[SID]

-LIVEAPP
+- LIVEAPP
-TESTAPP
+- TESTAPP
-DEVAPP
+- DEVAPP